drewmarin/AWSSCD02/infrastructure.md

 - HA across all AZs in a region by default
 - Endpoint policy is used to control what it can access
 - can;t access cross region services with this

+## Interface Endpoints

+- provide private access to AWS public services
+- historically not s2 or ddb but now s3 is supported
+- not ha because it is specific to subnets - an eni
+- controlled via sgs
+- tcp and ipv4 only
+- uses privatelink
+- essentially overwrites dns to reroute stuff